Jump to:

 What is keyword research?

-This information can be used to influence the content on your website and blog.
+The information found from keyword research can be used to influence the content on your website and blog.
 By knowing what your customers are searching, you can use the exact same or similar phrases in your copy to indicate to Google that your website has the information that these users are looking for.

 Keyword research, step-by-step